josongmin/light-data-serializer/README.md

 It supports 3byte, 5byte, 6byte and 7byte decimal also.
 Let's save your precious storage space!

-Compared with gson, It can reduce the data size by more than 4 times, and the speed is more than 2 times faster.
+Compared with json type string(using gson), It can reduce the data size by more than 4 times, and the speed is more than 2 times faster.

 Benchmark result of serizlizing and unserializing 1,000,000 data.